omerXfaruq/Memory-Vault/README.md

 Memory Vault is a Telegram bot that stores your notes and occasionally reminds them to you.
 It is the simplest and easiest learning/remembering machine.
 Think of it like Sticky Notes, but digital and much more simple.
 Never forget your notes!

+1. Habit Building
+2. Language Learning
+3. Learning the way of Entrepreneurship
+4. Remembering names
+5. Notetaking
+6. Or, Anything Custom, Memory Vault is very flexible and general solution!

 <img src="img/sticky-notes.png" alt="drawing" width="500"/>
 <br>